2010: a small crop of beautiful grapes

 COLOUR: Dark ruby-red Intense purplish highlights.

-BOUQUET: Black fruit (blackcurrant and blueberry), roast coffee and spices.
+NOSE: Black fruit (blackcurrant and blueberry), roast coffee and spices.

 PALATE: Liquorice and pepper overtones.
 Tasty berry fruit.
 Dense, beautifully thick texture.
 Fresh, lively tannin.